SeaTac Civic Campus

 • Under key questions above, It says that the location will be discussed in January 2025.
 Do we have more information?
 It is July of 2025.

-Carolyn Cloutier asked 10 days ago
+Carolyn Cloutier asked 5 months ago

 Thank you for your question!
 Earlier this year – and following the conversation started in January - the City Council adopted by Resolution (25-001 and 25-008) two sets of criteria to identify possible sites for the civic campus.
 Both Resolutions authorized the City to evaluate and negotiate with up to four different properties, that could be used for the civic campus.
 The civic campus project team used both sets of criteria to identify several possible sites and has entered into negotiations.
 On July 22, staff anticipates that the City Council will review a feasibility report for the “top” location out of the sites identified using the adopted criteria.
 Presuming the City Council is satisfied with the feasibility report and proposed financing approach, staff anticipate that the City Council will direct the City staff to enter into an agreement to purchase the civic campus site.